 Let’s drop the analogy for the moment.
 For a classification, let’s choose a business-relevant classification in PACER, e.g., Civil Rights-Jobs, better known as “employment discrimination.”
 What about the examples, the “arrows”?
-They consist of the factual allegations in the attorney-vetted complaints.
+They consist of the text in attorney-vetted documents.

-With factual allegations from an employment discrimination complaint (each is a “document”), we can build a “positive” set for “training” the deep learning “model” for employment discrimination.
-The “negative” dataset consists of text-based articles that are not related to employment discrimination.
+With such documents, we can build a “positive” set for “training” the deep learning “model” for employment discrimination.
+On the other hand, the “negative” dataset consists of text-based articles that are not related to employment discrimination.

 Now let’s go back to our analogy.
 What we want the technology to do for us is to surface the discrimination risks from yesterday’s emails.
 So we step back and, instead of arrows, let’s use darts (emails from the Enron dataset) as proxies for emails.

-So we toss 20,400 darts (Enron emails) at our model and it “understands” which darts are related to the risk of employment discrimination and which darts are not related.
-Then instead of 20,400 emails to review, your user interface populates with only 25 emails.
+So we toss 20,401 darts (Enron emails) at our model and it “understands” which darts are related to the risk of employment discrimination and which darts are not related.
+Then, instead of 20,401 emails to review, your user interface populates with only 25 emails.
 The model has scored only 25 emails as “related” to the risk, along with scores to indicate how well each email matched up to the model.

 Which of the 25 emails would you call False Positives?
 Which of them would you call True Positives?
 Tag them for positive and negative feedback so that the “model” may learn — and improve — over time.

 Then focus on the True Positives.
 Now, based on yesterday’s emails, you have a reason for launching an internal investigation in an effort to nip the risk in the bud.
-You’re in the Prediction business.
+So Intraspexion is not about helping you be more productive in doing any of the things you already do.
+With Intraspexion, you’re in the Prediction business.

-But how were the words processed?
+But how were the words processed by a computer?
 Good question.
 As you know, computers process numbers, not words.
 So each word is turned into a number string using what data scientists call “word embeddings.”